 Keywords: Capitalism, Economic System, Financial Stability, Profitability Ratios

-For more please open this link: Paper 5: PhD Besarta Tafa, PhD(C) Gjergji Tafa
+For more please open this link: Paper 5: PhD Besarta Tafa a , PhD(C) Gjergji Tafa b

 CYBER SECURITY ISSUES IN ALBANIAN HIGHER EDUCATION INSTITUTIONS CURRICULA

 a Dr. Canadian Institute of Technology.
 Director Scientific Research Unit.
 Street Xhanfize Keko 12

 Cybercrime and the phenomena accompanying, currently with international nature, targeting the main sectors of world economy, are main challenges facing individuals, families, societies and states, four main operators in the open market.
 An appropriate response to cybercrime, having a high and complete cyber security system, employing legal instruments, IT protocols and ISO standards related with this issue, is a priority.

 Undertaking this research, a review of curricula and syllabuses of economic, law and IT faculties of public and private higher university institutions in Albania have been done, as well as discussing the issue with lecturers of Cyber Security, Cyber Law and Quality Management discplines on these HUI’s too.

 Aims of this manuscript is evidencing the lack of scientific information about cyber security, cyber law and ISO standards for IT, Economy and Law faculty students in Albania.